 Erich Wolfgang Korngold: Symphonic Serenade, Op.
 39

-If you want to book more concerts, check how compelling your programming actually is.
+The lesson here: If you want to book more concerts, check your programming

-And if you’re curious about receiving music career coaching from me, check the details here.
+If you’d like help writing better pitches so you can book better concerts, and you’re curious about receiving coaching from me, check the details here.

 Here’s to your forward motion,